US Customs Bond Crackdown 2026: Is Your Import Bond Still Valid?

 The timeline since then:

-- March–April 2026: Surety code 036 enters full-scale review.
+- March–April 2026.
+Surety code Multiple surety codes enter full-scale review.
 Bond cancellation volume spikes 370% year-over-year.
 A single clearance firm sees 200+ affiliated bonds blacklisted.
-Some sellers report losses exceeding $200,000
+Some sellers report losses exceeding $200,000.

-- April 2026: Roanoke issues formal risk escalation notice to its broker network; non-compliant active bonds flagged for immediate review
+- April 2026.
+Major surety companies issue formal risk escalation notices to their broker networks; non-compliant active bonds flagged for immediate review across the industry.

-Roanoke has followed a similar path.
+Multiple major surety companies have followed similar paths.
 Bonds that passed underwriting six months ago are now being re-evaluated against updated us customs bond requirements.
 Brokers report that approved bonds are being pulled with minimal notice.

-The 036 code did not fail, the volume of bad actors operating under it did.
+The codes under review did not fail, the volume of bad actors operating under them did.

 There is also a mechanical trigger most importers miss.
 When your bond coverage falls below 10% of your annual duty liability, CBP issues a formal bond insufficiency notice.
 You have a 7 to 15-day window to cure the deficiency.
 After that, the bond is suspended and your shipments stop clearing.